-Rural communities in Maryland are eligible for a program offered by the United States Department of Agriculture Rural Development.
-Through the program, residents in rural areas can obtain loans and grants to help them buy a home or repair their current home.
-Check at the start of your home search to see if you qualify for the USDA rural development offers.
+Rural homebuyers in Maryland are eligible for a program offered by the United States Department of Agriculture Rural Development.
+The program provides loans and grants to buy a home or repair a current home located in select rural areas.
+If you’re interested, check with the USDA to see if you qualify.
+Income restrictions apply.

 Maryland Mortgage Taxes

 Maryland is one of the states where homeowners are allowed to deduct the mortgage interest they pay from their taxable income on both federal income taxes and state income taxes.
-So if you are deciding whether itemized deductions are the best fit for you or not, this is an important factor to consider.
+This might be an important factor to consider if you’re deciding whether to itemize deductions.